eddelbuettel/ulid/README.md

 As per [issue #13](https://github.com/suyash/ulid/issues/13) on the upstream repo, time is actually encoded mostly as `time_t` leading to second rather than millisecond resolution.
 Two patches by Chris Brove also collected in [his fork](https://github.com/ChrisBove/ulid) improve on this by using `std::chrono` objects internally.
-In release 0.4.0, we have switches to his fork and extended the wrapper functions to support this:
+In release 0.4.0, we have switched to his fork and extended the wrapper functions to support this:

 ```r